jarviscanada/jarvis_data_eng_MahreenAyaz/jarvis_data_eng_MahreenAyaz/profile/profile.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_MahreenAyaz](https://github.com/jarviscanada/jarvis_data_eng_MahreenAyaz)

 **Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_MahreenAyaz/tree/master/linux_sql)]: The application has been developed to collect resource usage data from the Virtual Machine and insert it into Postgres tables.
 This has been achieved by implementing two bash scripts.
-The first host_info.sh collects the system hardware specs and stores them in host_info table.
+The first host_info.sh collects the system hardware specs and stores them in the host_info table.
 The second script, host_usage.sh, collects the system usage parameters and stores them in the host_usage table.
 The has been scheduled using crontab to collect the data every minute.
 The Postgres itself is installed in a docker container.
 Furthermore, the creation/start/stop functionality of the docker container has also been implemented through psql_docker.sh.
 Also, a ddl.sql was developed to deploy the tables.
 The application has been deployed using Git version control.

+**BSA Fundamentals Project** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_MahreenAyaz/tree/master)]: Produced a comprehensive BRD (Business Requirement Document) for Linux cluster Monitoring application.
+Also, involved in the elicitation and development of a user-centric stock trading application, aligning with business objectives outlined in the SRD.
+Utilized preferred technology stack and implemented security measures, ensuring high availability and real-time data updates.

 ## Highlighted Projects